📸 How to Take a Perfect Tongue Photo

 📝 Video Transcript

-Follow these steps for best results.
+Follow these steps for more reliable results.

 Step 1 - Find natural lighting near a window or use bright indoor lights.